-In the 2018-2019 academic year, 124 schools offered some type of general family and consumer sciences program.
+In 2018-2019, 124 schools offered a consumer science program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||1||0|

 Is a Degree in General Family & Consumer Sciences Worth It?

 The median salary for a consumer science grad is $64,340 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 61% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $488,800 after 20 years!